Difference between Hosted Remote Desktops and VDI

 DaaS is again one of those terms that is used for different technologies.
-It can be used to represent a VDI solution if cloud hosted, but is more typically associated with Hosted Desktops.
+It can be used to represent a VDI solution if cloud hosted, but is more typically associated with Remote Desktops.

 Which is the best solution?

-Of course the answer depends on the individual business, but Hosted Desktops have some very significant advantages in the following areas:
+Of course the answer depends on the individual business, but Remote Desktops have some very significant advantages in the following areas:

 - A computer’s operating system will require about 40 – 50 GB of storage plus plenty of headroom for updates.
 The installed applications also need their own disk space, Office 2016 for example will need at least 3GB.
 Multiply this by the number of virtual desktops in a VDI solution and it adds up to a significant amount, therefore more added cost.